epigen/CellWhisperer/README.md

 To run sweeps, refer to [this README](./src/experiments/sweeps/README.md).
 You can run sweeps with the `single_cell_sweeping` tool

-### Broken parameters

-- Only AdamW optimizer works at the moment (because using it dynamically fails with --config <file>)

 ### Important parameters

 `wandb`: Whether to log to wandb and if so which run_name to use